arya-bhatkande/JavaScript-projects/README.md

-# 🚀 My Portfolio Projects
+# 🚀 My Practice Projects

 This repository contains all of my completed web development projects, built using technologies like HTML, CSS, JavaScript, React, Node.js, and MongoDB.